dinhomathias/Amc/Internal-test-bots.md

 bot_username = ptb_{CI.lower()}_{py_platform.lower()}_{py_version.replace('.', '')}_bot
 ```
 ## Script
 [Here](https://gist.github.com/jsmnbom/2e8044ca5cc55813a0e0380ad375b320) is a script that does all the setup below in a semi automated way using Telethon.
+Also check [this version](https://gist.github.com/Bibo-Joshi/75f135edf1ca3530decf4c2ae06bd699), which was updated for the animated sticker sets.

 ## Setup a new bot